What Can I Say to a Friend Who's Having Unprotected Sex?

 A close friend — we've been friends for a long time — told me she's been having sex a lot and that she doesn't use protection.
 What should I do?

 First, it's obvious you're a caring friend.
-No one wants to see a friend get a sexually transmitted disease (STD) or have her life put on hold by an unplanned pregnancy.
+No one wants to see a friend get an STD or have her life put on hold by an unplanned pregnancy.
 Both of these are possible when a person has unprotected sex.

 But sex is a topic that can be tough to talk about, even with friends we've known a long time.
 So where do you start?